By Poulomi Das Oct. 21, 2019

 Sitting in a hotel bed, she looks at the camera and goes on a rant about the 2017 edition of NH7 Weekender, the multi-city music festival, that accomodated five female acts out of the 50 spread over three days.
 The singer points out that it was the year music composers Vishal Bhardwaj and Ram Sampath performed at the festival for the first time.
 Both of them were allotted 90 minutes for their respective performances.
 In comparison, another set of debutantes, the Nooran Sisters, were allotted only 30 minutes.
 “They are qawwals, they take 30 minutes to warm up,” Mohapatra points out with a hint of outrage.
 Even worse, the singer says that the Nooran Sisters, who she believes can “blow all these boys out of the park,” weren’t allowed to perform on the festival’s main stage unlike Bhardwaj and Sampath.
 Instead, their performance was relegated to a smaller podium.
 Mohapatra animatedly describes this incident as it should be remembered: an act of tokenism.

-The 84-minute-long Shut Up Sona is built on a stack of such slights, interrogating how society – essentially a giant boys club that is comprises several small gatherings of boys clubs – routinely reduces the contribution of women as an afterthought.
+The 84-minute-long Shut Up Sona is built on a stack of such slights, interrogating how society – essentially a giant boys club comprising several small gatherings of boys clubs – routinely reduces the contribution of women as an afterthought.
 The multi-hyphenate Mohapatra, widely perceived as a “difficult woman” makes for the perfect canvas to realise these observations, given that the outspoken singer has routinely been a victim of similar discrimination.

 The documentary begins in 2016 when Mohapatra is told that she can’t give a solo performance at Mood Indigo, IIT Bombay’s annual fest.
 An excuse about sponsors backing out is heard in a phone conversation.
 The singer is livid, convinced that she is being singled out because of her gender.
 We learn that this is the third successive year where they’ve suggested that she reduce her fees while expecting her to take the stage with Sampath, her husband and long-time collaborator.
 In the next scene, Mohapatra is shown opening the Facebook page of the fest to confirm that she isn’t making the whole thing up.
 The camera observes as she scrolls down the page and is proved right: The line-up is made up entirely of male performers.